sarasiraj2009/Tasks-Manager/README.md

 ![DeliveredERD](/Documentation/DeliveredERD.png)

 <a name="testing"></a>
 ## Testing

 Testing has been done using pytest.
 The coverage report for the backend is 41%.
 Using pytest enabled me to test the application functionality, it needed a check to test the flow between the pages.

-Deployment
-Using Jenkins at the testing and deploymenting process for the Projects Manager Web Application made the process automated and with webhook to GitHub it made push and pull from the represoity is easy and triggered with every update on the code.

 <a name="depl"></a>
 ## Deployment